-Merchants can often find themselves punished for being on the Terminated Merchant File (TMF) or MATCH list for circumstances completely out of their control.
-However, for many of these cases T1 Payments can provide merchant accounts to allow businesses to continue accepting credit card payments.
-As a specialist in high risk processing, we understand the nature of the business and some of the unique challenges that can occur, so we look at merchants on an individual basis.
+Merchants can often find themselves punished for being on a list of high-risk merchants called the MATCH List or Terminated Merchant File (TMF) for circumstances completely out of their control.
+However, for many of these cases, T1 Payments can provide merchant accounts to allow businesses to continue accepting credit card payments.
+As a specialist in high-risk processing, we understand the nature of the business and some of the unique challenges that can occur, so we look at merchants on an individual basis.

-The TMF or MATCH list was created by Mastercard to compile information about merchants that have been closed by credit card processors within the last 5 years due to chargebacks, criminal activity, or violations of card brand network regulations.
+The TMF or MATCH list was created by Mastercard to compile information about merchant accounts that have been closed by credit card processors within the last five years due to chargebacks, criminal activity, or violations of card brand network regulations.

-For merchants, being placed on the MATCH list can have a serious effect on their business when it comes to the account application process.
-Many acquiring banks will instantly refuse to accept any businesses or individuals that have been listed, as they are considered extremely high risk.
+For merchants, being placed on the high-risk merchant list can have a serious effect on their business when it comes to the account application process.
+Many acquiring banks will instantly refuse to accept any businesses or individuals in the high-risk industry list, as they are considered extremely risky.

 When an acquirer terminates a merchant account, they can submit that merchant’s information to the TMF (terminated merchant file) MATCH list.
 Mastercard has set out clear criteria as to what makes a merchant eligible, however, the actual placement comes at the discretion of the acquiring banks, without much oversight from Mastercard.
 If a MATCH listing was made in error, the acquirer will need to contact Mastercard on behalf of the merchant to report that the addition was a mistake.

-Every merchant on the MATCH List is assigned a reason code that explains why they have been added:
+Every merchant on the high-risk merchant MATCH list is assigned a reason code that explains why they have been added:

 |02||Common Points of Purchase||Account data is stolen at the merchant and then used for fraudulent purchases at other merchant locations.|